11 techniques to evaluate and adapt your time usage

 Can I do the Audit-Track-Test Loop if my calendar is not in my control

 Yes.
 The loop works in constrained calendars because it focuses on the margins.
-Research by Perlow and Porter [7] found that professionals with packed schedules achieve the highest time satisfaction when they protect small, consistent blocks rather than waiting for large open windows.
+Research by Perlow and Porter [7] found that professionals report higher satisfaction when they have predictable, reliable time away from constant communication demands — which points to the value of protecting even small consistent pockets rather than waiting for large open windows that rarely arrive.
 Here is a specific protocol: first, audit one full week to identify every discretionary pocket (most people find 60 to 90 minutes scattered across a day).
 Second, rank those pockets by energy level.
 Third, assign your single highest-priority task to the highest-energy pocket.
 That one move often produces more impact than redesigning a calendar you do not control.

 How do I know if my experiment actually worked